DarkTwinge/Brotato-BalanceMod/README.md

 These changes were originally made for Balance Mod but are now implemented into the main game:
 - Bugfixed Wave 3 shops so they can now sell more than 1 weapon.
 - Revolver & Chain-gun: Fixed a bug that caused them to instantly reload (skipping their Long Reload's extended cooldown) when used alongside any effect that checks if you're moving (e.g. Solider).
-- Stats now update properly on shop reroll (for Saver).
+- Stats now update properly on shop reroll for Saver.
 - Bugfixed Multi-tasker cooldown randomization so it isn't so extreme.
 - Knockback now never moves the enemy towards the player.
+- Bugfixed inaccurate long cooldown tooltip for Revolver & Chain-gun.
+- Weapons with very low cooldowns (such as SMG or Minigun) now show an extra decimal place in their cooldown for better accuracy.

 * **Loot Goblin:** Base HP  50->2; HP/wave 25->30 _[Makes early Loot Goblins far more reasonable to kill and late-game ones slightly harder to kill.]_
 * **Helmet Enemy:** Base HP 8->4; HP/wave 3->4.5  _[Aim is to make them feel like a more meaningful presence on the field, especially for Wave 16 where, when buffed (red outline), they go from 185hp in vanilla to 250hp in Balance Mod.]_